17 August . 2018

 Most builders offer buyers the ability to customize their floor plans.
 Some have a list of preset options, such as building a flex room as an extra bedroom or a study with French doors, extending a patio, or choosing between a third garage bay or an extra room.
 Others allow buyers to make more extensive changes, including moving walls and changing the perimeter of the plan.

-Building also gives you the opportunity to make personal selections for all interior and exterior finishes, including exterior brick colors, flooring choices, cabinetry, plumbing and lighting fixtures, and more.
-Homebuyers work closely with their builder throughout the building process, from the day the slab is poured, to the final walkthrough.
-The building process varies from builder to builder, but in general there are 10 steps in the construction of a new home.
+Building a home from scratch also gives you the opportunity to make personal selections for all interior and exterior finishes, including exterior brick colors, flooring choices, cabinetry, plumbing and lighting fixtures, and more.
+Homebuyers work closely with their builder throughout the building process, from the day the slab is poured to the final walkthrough.
+The building process varies from builder to builder, but in general, there are 10 steps in the construction of a new home.
 Some of these involve setting an appointment and meeting with the sales consultant, the building superintendent, or a Design Center representative.
-Other steps are simply milestones along the way to completion.
+Understanding the Who's Who when you buy a new home is one thing and the other steps are simply milestones along the way to completion.

 Here are the 10 basic steps of building a new home, according to NewHomeSource.com: